BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

     X join actors using (aid)

-where X is the result of the first join.
+**where X is the result of the first join**.
 This indicates that rows from the first join should be combined with rows from actors when they share the same aid.
 Again, this has the effect of producing an intermediate table with one additional field, name.

 .. code:: SQL